Shale Aaron

 He shared the Cullen Chair in Creative Writing at the University of Houston with his wife, Antonya Nelson, who he met in a creative writing workshop at the University of Arizona taught by Mary Carter.
 They were married July 1978.
 Their daughter Jade was an art student at New Mexico State University, and son, Noah was at the University of Kansas.

-He has taught creative writing at New Mexico State University.
+He teaches creative writing at New Mexico State University.

 Virtual Death